n3m3s7s/blade-ecommerce-kb/docs/frontend/cart-checkout/carrier.md

 # Payload branch "carrier"

-This branc contains general informations about the "carrier" or "courier" choosed by the User or automatically selected by the business logic;
+This branch contains general informations about the "carrier" or "courier" choosed by the User or automatically selected by the business logic;

 Let's review an example: